KhronosGroup/SYCL_Reference/source/iface/event.rst

   cl_event get();

-Returns OpenCL event associated with this event.
+Returns OpenCL|trade| event associated with this event.

 is_host
 =======